-“The most important thing is to keep in mind is why we do what we do, and the impact that we are able to have.
+“The most important thing is to keep in mind," said GSB’s Director, Dr Catherine Duggan in her opening address to the 2024 Alumni Reunion Weekend, "is why we do what we do, and the impact that we are able to have.
 That's fundamentally what knits generations of GSB students together over the years.”

 She then presented the GSB alumni with her favourite quote (“which every staff member here will know by now”), from the Nigerian author, Ben Okri: